1922 British Mount Everest expedition: Summit attempts

-The base camp area in the Rongbuk Valley as well as the upper east Rongbuk Glacier were known from the 1921 reconnaissance expedition but nobody had yet gone along the eastern Rongbuk Glacier valley.
-So on 5 May, Strutt, Longstaff, Morshead and Norton tried a first intensive reconnaissance of this valley.
+The base camp area in the Rongbuk Valley and the upper east Rongbuk Glacier were known from the 1921 reconnaissance expedition but the eastern Rongbuk Glacier valley had not been climbed.
+On 5 May, Strutt, Longstaff, Morshead and Norton tried a first intensive reconnaissance of this valley.
 The Advanced Base Camp (ABC) was erected on the upper end of the glacier below icy slopes of the North Col at 6400 m.
-Between the base camp and the advanced base camp they erected two intermediate camps: camp I at 5400 m and Camp II at 6000 m.
-The erection and the feeding of these camps was supported by local farmers who only could help for a short time as their own farms needed work.
+Between the base camp and the advanced base camp they erected two intermediate camps: Camp I at 5400 m and Camp II at 6000 m.
+The erection and the feeding of these camps was supported by local farmers who only could help for a short time before returning to their own farms.
 Longstaff became exhausted in managing the organization and transporting tasks and became so ill that he could not do any real mountaineering activities later on in the expedition.

-On 10 May Mallory and Somervell left base camp to erect Camp IV on the North Col. They arrived in Camp II only two and a half hours later.
-On 11 May they started to climb on the North Col. This camp was at a height of 7000 m and was supported with food.
+On 10 May Mallory and Somervell left base camp to erect Camp IV on the North Col. They arrived at Camp II two and a half hours later.
+On 11 May they set out on the North Col. This camp was at a height of 7000 m and was supported with food.
 The further plan was to do a first ascent trial by Mallory and Somervell without supplemental oxygen, then followed by a second climb by Finch and Norton with oxygen.
 However, these plans failed as a majority of the climbers became ill.
 So it was decided that the (more or less) healthy climbers Mallory, Somervell, Norton and Morshead should climb together.